 Damage from over annealing So what happens if the brass is over-annealed (over-heated)?
 Damage can result because the brass becomes too soft and hardness can only be restored by work- hardening.
 Bottleneck case shoulders can collapse when seating bullets with neck tension and the cases can be harder to extract for the same reason mentioned below for straight wall cases.
 As long as the base is not annealed, over-annealing the neck is not a dangerous condition but can lead to case extraction problems, case stretching and eventually separation.
 If the case neck and/or body are too soft the brass will not spring back as much after firing, possibly resulting in “sticky” extraction.
 The soft brass also has an increased tendency to stretch and will require trimming.
 Repeated stretching and trimming can eventually lead to case separation.
 Too soft case necks are also reported to result in less accurate loads, the opposite of what proper annealing is meant to fix.

-Although I shoot slip-fitted bullets, based on the uniform neck tension results after annealing, which was very consistent from case to case, I plan on continuing to anneal after each firing and will be using a carrousel-style annealer.
+Although I shoot slip-fitted (finger seated) bullets, based on the uniform neck tension results after annealing, which was very consistent from case to case, I plan on continuing to anneal after each firing and will be using a carrousel-style annealer.
 By the way, if you plan to anneal short cases less than 1.75”, I highly recommend applying 475° Tempilaq to the base area to ensure the base does not become annealed and quickly dump the cases in cold water to stop the heat from reaching the head.
 475° Tempilaq is cream colored and turns clear when it melts at the indicating temperature.

 Annealing Equipment Suppliers:

 Hand Propane Annealing Kits: By my way of thinking these are a solution to a nonexistent problem since a drill & socket, which you likely already have, and a bottle of Tempilaq works just as well if not better.
 Note: A propane torch is not included with the following.